 The price in USD is for orientation.
 Please check current exchange rates!

-The regular admission fee for the Project is 1799 EUR (app.
-2019 USD
+The regular admission fee for the three-week session is 1799 EUR (app.
+2019 USD)

 Admission Fee Transfer Options: